jeremymcrae/bgen/README.md

     # opens a bgen file.
 If a bgenix index exists for the file, the index file
     # will be opened automatically for quicker access of specific variants.
     Arguments:
-      path: path to bgen file
+      path: path to bgen file, or sys.stdin (stdin also used when path is '-' or '/dev/stdin')
       sample_path: optional path to sample file.
 Samples will be given integer IDs if sample file is not given and sample IDs not found in the bgen file
       delay_parsing: True/False option to allow for not loading all variants into